 Remember, the goal here is to mark your Bible in a way that helps to bring your eye back to these certain keywords.
-As I shared last week the next step in the process for in-depth Bible study, after completing your markings, is to go back through and make a list of everything you learn about each keyword.
+The next step in the process for inductive Bible study, after completing your markings, is to go back through and make a list of everything you learn about each keyword.
 When you move on to this next step, each keyword reference will be easy to identify because you have marked them in a distinctive way.

-4. Use Symbols that Are Easy to Remember
+4. Use Bible Marking Symbols that Are Easy to Remember

 Not only do you want to use symbols that are simple, but you also want to use ones that are easy to remember.
 This also takes some time and practice of using your symbols so that you begin to memorize them.